SharePoint/sp-dev-docs/docs/embedded/tutorials/using-webhooks.md

 }
 ```

 You can use the following code snippet for setting the max possible expiration time of 4230 minutes from the current time by adding this to the "Pre-request Script" section.
-It will set an environment variable which can be used in request body.
+It will set an environment variable that can be used in the request body.

 ```js
 var now = new Date()